-Cedefop and ReferNet partners of the future Presidency country will discuss the structure of the Short Description.
-Cedefop will prepare a first draft in English in line with the agreed structure based on data from the VET in Europe database complemented by other Cedefop, European and international VET literature, to present the information within around 70 pages.
+Cedefop and ReferNet partners of the future Presidency country will discuss the structure of the Short description.
+Cedefop will prepare a first draft in English in line with the agreed structure based on data from the VET in Europe database complemented by other Cedefop, European and international VET literature, to present the information within around 60 pages.
 ReferNet will complement the draft and provide updated information for the report in consultation with Cedefop.
+Making the Short Description an informative and attractive publication for international stakeholders will improve the visibility of the country's VET system and inform the Presidency conferences and events.

-Cedefop will review and edit the Short Description, add other parts (foreword, abstract) and will be in charge of the publication process.
-Cedefop may organise translation of the publication into the official language(s) of the Presidency country.
-ReferNet will be asked to proofread the translation and agree with the final text.
-Printing will be done on demand and in line with Cedefop publication policy.
+Cedefop will review; edit and publish the Short description, add other parts (foreword, abstract) as electronic publication on its website.
+Following the finalization of the document in English, ReferNet partners should also produce a translation of the publication into their official language(s) of the Presidency country.
+Printing may be done on demand and in line with Cedefop publication policy.

-Preparing the Short Description entails close cooperation between the ReferNet partner and Cedefop.
+Preparing the Short description entails a close cooperation between the ReferNet partner and Cedefop.
 This may include joint working sessions at the ReferNet partner's seat at Cedefop or by online bilateral meetings with ReferNet partners and national experts.